THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 One of the most innovative, expensive and technologically advanced rides at Walt Disney World, Test Track is also one of the most popular.
 For good reason.
 This thrilling ride which has at it’s theme the concept of a vehicle test facility will have you test driving anti lock breaks, tight corners, collision aversion and then accelerate you to 65 miles an hour.
 A great ride for everyone in the family – well those over 40″ high anyway.

 For more details and a video go to Epcot Test Track.

 This Epcot ride made it’s debut in Disneyland California and has been a big hit in Disney World since making it to Florida on May 5th 2005.

-This 4 minute 40 second simulated flight ride takes guests over the amazing sights of California including Yosemite, The Wine Country, Monterey, San Francisco, San Diego and of course Disneyland.
+This 4 minute 40 second simulated flight ride takes guests over the amazing sights of the World including The Great Wall of China, Sydney Harbor, The Taj Mahal and Iguazu Falls in South America.